Fannychini/HTA_workshop/README.md

 ### 📖 Abstract

-This repository is associated with the *Fantastic Data and Where to Scrape Them* presentation at the *R for HTA 2021* meeting by Fanny Franchini.
 *Please note that this presentation is aimed at beginners*

 Health Technology Assessment (HTA) and Health Economic (HE) analyses rely partly on the data hosted across multiple websites curated by different governmental bodies.
 As a result, there is no unified repository containing all the information necessary for data mining and subsequent analyses.